nemesida-waf/nemesida_waf_ce/README.md

 # apt install nwaf-dyn-1.18
 </pre>

 where 1.18 is the version of the installed Nginx.
-For example, package of the dynamic module nwaf-dyn-1.12 is intended for work with Nginx version 1.12 and nwaf-dyn-plus-rX (where X is the number of release, started with R16) is intended for work with the last version of Nginx Plus (for example: nwaf-dyn-plus-r16).
+For example, package of the dynamic module nwaf-dyn-1.12 is intended for work with Nginx version 1.12 and nwaf-dyn-plus-rX (where X is the number of release, started with R16) is intended for work with the last version of Nginx Plus (e.g. nwaf-dyn-plus-r16).
 </details>

 <details>